openmc-dev/openmc/docs/source/methods/depletion.rst

 :math:`\mathbf{A} = \mathbf{R}+\mathbf{D}-\mathbf{T}`.
-The transfer efficiency :math:`\epsilon_i` and the transfer rate coefficient :math:`t_i` define the continuous transfer of the nuclide :math:`i`, which behaviour is similar to radioactive decay.
+The transfer efficiency :math:`\epsilon_i` and the transfer rate coefficient :math:`t_i` define the continuous transfer of the nuclide :math:`i`, which behaves similar to radioactive decay.
 :math:`t_i` can also be defined as the reciprocal of a cycle time :math:`T_{cyc}`, intended as the time needed to process the whole inventory.

 For simplicity, :math:`\epsilon_i` and :math:`t_i`
 can be combined together in one single user-defined parameter that is defined again as :math:`t_i`.
-Thus, setting a transfer rate coefficient of 1 s^-1 at 100% efficiency, would be the same as setting 10 s^-1 at 10%.
+Thus, setting a transfer rate coefficient of 1 s\ :sup:`-1` at 100% efficiency, would be the same as setting 10 s\ :sup:`-1` at 10%.

 Note that this formulation assumes first order transfer and